Military and Veterans Law and Policy

 - effectively researching statutes, regulations, case law, and other sources related to veterans’ issues, and

-- effectively writing a scholarly paper addressing a veteran-related or military-related issue.
+- effectively writing a scholarly paper addressing a veterans-related or military-related issue.

 This is a two-credit class.